-Elliott Routledge born in Tokyo, Japan, is a contemporary abstract artist living and working out of Sydney.
-He is known for his public art installations all around Australia, and throughout parts of the world.
+Elliott Routledge, born in Tokyo, Japan, is a contemporary abstract artist living and working out of Sydney.
+He is known for his public art installations around Australia and throughout parts of the world.
 His work exists in a balance between expressive mark making, abstract form and small to large scale sculpture.

 Routledge presents paintings and sculptural pieces which are influenced by his exterior outdoor public practice, which go from small intimate works to large scale canvas paintings that demand attention and react to the architecture that surrounds.
 It’s within this process of painting facades where the correlation to people and their own facades becomes apparent.
 Routledge takes visual data from experience, feeling, or physical objects and rearranges them into abstracted portraits of what could make up a person.